Cybernetic1/conceptual-keyboard-v1_bad/README.md

 We can also make use of various ontologies such as:

 6. WordNet
+7. YAGO
+8. SUMO

 Right now I'm experimenting with various categorization schemes.

 Currently the Chinese dictionary (同義詞詞林) is automatically loaded.
+You can use index2.html to open Roget's Thesaurus.
+The sources of dictionaries and my scripts for working with them are included in the "dictionaries" directory.

 To Run: